Learning to Break: Knowledge-Enhanced Reasoning in Multi-Agent Debate System: Method

 \section{Method}

-In this work, we propose a multi-agent debate framework based on retrieval augmented to mitigate the challenges posed by cognitive constraints.
-The overall framework is illustrated in Figure \ref{fig_main_framework}.
-The specific roles of these agents are delineated in Section \ref{role_define}.
-Section \ref{retrieval_evidence} delves into the process of retrieving evidence from the pool, while Section \ref{debate_process} outlines the overall procedural flow of the debate within this framework.
+In this work, we propose a multi-agent debate framework based on knowledge enhanced to mitigate the challenges posed by cognitive islands.
+The procedure is depicted in Algorithm \ref{alg:debate}, with an overview of the methodology illustrated in Figure \ref{fig_main_framework}.
+We introduce the construction and utilization methods of the shared knowledge pool in \S~\ref{shared_knowledge_pool} and detail the multi-agent debate with knowledge-enhanced framework in \S~\ref{debate_process}.